romankurnovskii/cloud-exam-questions/README.md

-# cloud-exam-questions
-AWS Certified Developer Associate exam questions 2022 + questions for DVA-C02
+# AWS Certified Developer Associate exam questions 2022 + questions for DVA-C02

 Finding and adding here questions that being used in [quizz app](https://github.com/romankurnovskii/cloud-exam-prepare)